Katy Mixon: Career

 In 2010, Mixon was cast as Victoria Flynn in the CBS comedy series Mike & Molly opposite Melissa McCarthy and Swoosie Kurtz.
 Vanity Fair described her role as "the funniest part" of the sitcom.
 The series ended in 2016 after six seasons and 127 episodes.
 During her time on Mike & Molly, Mixon co-starred alongside Jessica Chastain and Michael Shannon in the critically acclaimed independent drama film Take Shelter which was released in 2011.
 She had a role in the action film Drive Angry (2011) which starred Nicolas Cage; she voiced Tina Nelson in Minions (2015) as well.
 In 2016, she appeared alongside Jeff Bridges and Chris Pine in the critically acclaimed crime film Hell or High Water.

 In 2016, Mixon was cast in the first leading role of her career on the ABC comedy series American Housewife created by Sarah Dunn.
 Mixon received positive reviews from critics for her performance as Katie Otto.
 She was included in People's “One to Watch” list.
-The series was canceled in 2021 after 103 episodes.
+The series was cancelled in 2021 after 103 episodes.
 In 2022, Mixon played Betsy Faria in the NBC miniseries The Thing About Pam detailing the involvement of Pam Hupp in the 2011 murder of Betsy Faria.
 Later that year, she was cast opposite Jessica Chastain in the Showtime musical drama miniseries George & Tammy.

 Personal life

-Mixon is married to former track and field athlete Breaux Greer, and they have two children.
+Mixon is married to former track and field athlete Breaux Greer, and they had a son in May 2017 and a daughter in May 2018.